 Up and coming nuclear reactor powerhouses China and India both have substantial reserves of Thorium-bearing minerals and not as much Uranium.
 So, expect this energy source to become a big deal in the not-too-distant future...

-If someone on the internet told you something about Thorium, you might want to check out our Thorium Myths page just to double check what you heard.
+Hype alert If someone on the internet told you something unbelievable about Thorium, you might want to check out our Thorium Myths page just to double check it.

 Thorium is generally accepted as proliferation resistant compared to U-Pu cycles.
 The problem with plutonium is that it can be chemically separated from the waste and perhaps used in bombs.
 It is publicly known that even reactor-grade plutonium can be made into a bomb if done carefully.
 By avoiding plutonium altogether, thorium cycles are superior in this regard.

 Besides avoiding plutonium, Thorium has additional self-protection from the hard gamma rays emitted due to U-232 as discussed above.
 This makes stealing Thorium based fuels more challenging.
 Also, the heat from these gammas makes weapon fabrication difficult, as it is hard to keep the weapon pit from melting due to its own heat.
 Note, however, that the gammas come from the decay chain of U-232, not from U-232 itself.
 This means that the contaminants could be chemically separated and the material would be much easier to work with.
 U-232 has a 70 year half-life so it takes a long time for these gammas to come back.